SoftHu/tos_avg/En/Leon.md

 Start -->1775551896511404[<b>Speaker 👉 Leon:</b>
 \nSeize the day, little foxes.
 You think I saw the world while sitting on my bum?
 No sir!]
 Start -->1775551896511408[<b>Speaker 👉 Leon:</b>
 \nI love curling up with a book at night.
-If you still haven't read 'Adventures of Leon&quot;, I can't recommend it hightly enough.]
+If you still haven't read &lt;i&gt;Adventures of &lbrace;npc.4220&rbrace;&lt;/i&gt;, I can't recommend it hightly enough.]
 Start -->1775551896511412[<b>Speaker 👉 Leon:</b>
 \nRain is a blessing from Inari.]
 Start -->1775551896511416[<b>Speaker 👉 Leon:</b>